Styler: learning formatting conventions to repair Checkstyle violations: Related work

-\changedText{Static analysis tools have been subject of investigation in recent research. \cite{Zampetti2017} investigated their usage in 20 popular Java open source projects hosted on GitHub and using Travis CI to support CI activities.
-They first found out that the projects use seven static analysis tools---\cite{Checkstyle}, \cite{FindBugs}, \cite{PMD}, \cite{License-gradle-plugin}, \cite{Apache-rat}, \cite{Clirr}, and \cite{jDepend}---being Checkstyle the most used one.
-About the integration of static analysis tools in CI pipelines, they found out that build breakages due those tools are mainly related to adherence to coding standards, while breakages related to likely bugs or vulnerabilities occur less frequently. \cite{Zampetti2017} discuss that some tools are sometimes configured to not break the build but just to produce warnings, possibly because of the high number of false positives.}
+Static analysis tools have been the subject of investigation in recent research. \cite{Zampetti2017} investigated their usage in 20 popular Java open source projects hosted on GitHub that use Travis CI to support CI activities.
+They first found out that the projects use seven static analysis tools---Checkstyle, FindBugs \citep{Ayewah2008findbugs}, PMD\footnote{\url{https://pmd.github.io/}, last access: 2020-07-13}, License Gradle Plugin\footnote{\url{https://github.com/hierynomus/license-gradle-plugin}, last access: 2020-07-13}, Apache Rat\footnote{\url{https://creadur.apache.org/rat/}, last access: 2020-07-13}, Clirr\footnote{\url{http://www.mojohaus.org/clirr-maven-plugin/}, last access: 2020-07-13}, and jDepend\footnote{\url{http://www.mojohaus.org/jdepend-maven-plugin/}, last access: 2020-07-13}---being Checkstyle the most used one.
+About the integration of static analysis tools in CI pipelines, they found out that build breakages due to those tools are mainly related to adherence to coding conventions, while breakages related to likely bugs or vulnerabilities occur less frequently. \cite{Zampetti2017} discuss that some tools are sometimes configured to just produce warnings without breaking the build, possibly because of the high number of false positives.

-\changedText{\cite{Vassallo2018} investigated the usage of static analysis tools from the perspective of the development context in which these tools are used.
+\cite{Vassallo2018} investigated the usage of static analysis tools from the perspective of the development context in which these tools are used.
 For that, they surveyed 42 developers and interviewed 11 industrial experts that integrate static analysis tools in their workflow.
 They found out that static analysis tools are used in three main development contexts, which are local environment, code review, and continuous integration.
-Moreover, they also found out that developers differently consider warning types depending on the context, e.g., when performing code reviews they mainly look at style conventions and code redundancies.}
+Moreover, they also found out that developers consider different warning types depending on the context, e.g., when performing code review they mainly look at style conventions and code redundancies.

-\changedText{\cite{Marcilio2019} focused on one specific static analysis tool: \cite{SonarQube}.
-Through an online survey with 18 developers from different organizations, they found out that most respondents agree that the issues reported by static analysis tools are relevant for improving the design and implementation of software.}
+\cite{Marcilio2019} focused on one specific static analysis tool: SonarQube\footnote{\url{https://www.sonarqube.org/}, last access: 2020-07-13}.
+Through an online survey with 18 developers from different organizations, they found out that most respondents agree that the issues reported by static analysis tools are relevant for improving the design and implementation of software.